kristofe/wm_mariokart64/dataset/README.md

 ### **Step 3: Replace and Configure `predict-server.py`**
 1. Replace the `predict-server.py` script in NeuralKart with the provided version.
-2. Edit the file paths in the script.
+2. Edit the output file paths in the script.
 3. Run the script to start the prediction server.
+4. You can run the script with custom parameters:
+   - `--boost=<x>` is the probability 1/x that boost is used
+   - `--map_id=<x>` specifies which track you are going to play.
+Refer to the table above to view the mapping.

 ---